Support the news

 Since Tsongas' announcement, potential candidates have lined up to replace her.

-According to State House News Service, those who have announced their intention to run for the office in the Democratic primary include:
+According to State House News Service and The Lowell Sun, those who have announced their intention to run for the office in the Democratic primary include:

 - Alexandra Chandler, a former Naval intelligence officer;